-As you don’t start at the training centre until 12:00am you can have a lie-in, enjoy a fabulous Italian breakfast in one of the many cafes close your home-stay and then make your way to the TEFL in Italy training centre.
+As you don’t start at the training center until 11:00 am you can have a lie-in, enjoy a fabulous Italian breakfast in one of the many cafes close to your home-stay, and then make your way to the TEFL in Italy training center.

 Today you have an input session where you will learn about more detailed phonology.
 You will focus on phonetic transcription which is part of your Learner profile assignment for this week.
 You will be assigned a private student to interview about their specific needs for learning English.
 This input session will enable you to phonetically transcribe your students spoken English to help you focus on their fossilized pronunciation errors.

 12:00: Input Session on Language Awareness

 This afternoon you will learn about Conditionals within English grammar.
 This session will take you through the various approaches of how to teach Conditionals to your students using the engage, study and activate process and ways to deliver the class in a fun and dynamic way.